 Erman Aykurt has already been creatively active in the sports industry for more than two decades.
 During his 13 years at Adidas, he has been involved in major brand initiatives around the icons Superstar, Stan Smith, Adicolor and the ZX series.
 For Converse he managed the Chuck Taylor division in Boston.
 His greatest legacy there was the Chuck 70s.
 A model that made a big difference for Converse.

-For one year as Creative Lead of Gore Wear.
+Since 2019 he is Creative Lead of Gore Wear.
 With his appointment the position was expanded: He is responsible for the entire "look & feel" of the functional clothing for endurance athletes from running, cycling and cross country - including marketing and communication content.

 How does Aykurt work within this broad creative area of responsibility?
 ISPO.com spoke to the specialist for creativity.